mcdonnellb/Boggle-online/README.md

 *  Implement a data model, application features and business logic to manage, query and manipulate data to meet given needs in a particular real-world domain.
 *  Demonstrate and document the development process through a version control system such as GitHub
 *  Deploy a command-line application

+## Game Workflow
+- The user is presented with  a simple name input field
+- The user is then asked if they want Help H, New Game N, High Score H
+- If the user hits H the game instructions populate the screen, with the options for High Score and New Game remaining.
+- If the user hits N the New Game Screen Displays - user must input their username which must contain 9 or less alphanumeric characters, special characters are not accepted.
+- When the User hits S for Start the board is presented to the screen with 4 x 4 grid containing letters
+- At this point the timer starts counting down from 1min 30 seconds
+- The user has this time to enter as many words as possible, they must contain at least 3 letters
+- The program will run the words entered by the user to confirm they are genuine words
+- The program will return the users score along with the username
+- The program will add this score and name to the High Score Array, if it is indeed a high score.
+- The user will be presented with the end game screen.

 ## Design